-Kean's Center for International Studies provides opportunities to foreign students interested in earning collage credits, while visiting the states.
+Kean's Center for International Studies provides opportunities to foreign students interested in earning college credits, while visiting the states.
 We believe that the best way to enrich our community is not only by sending our students abroad, but also enabling those of foreign countries wishing to study in the US.
 All non immigrant visa holders ( this includes F's, J's and H's) regardless of NJ residency are charged out of state tuition and fees.
 To view a list of the fees please visit Tuition and Fees.Instructions for all international applications on how to apply, as well as important dates and deadlines can be viewed HERE

 Faculty and staff play a crucial role in Kean’s international programs.
 Here we list ways you can contribute to the internationalization of Kean University.
 Also, visit the Travelearn section for information on forms and procedures.